 The Sling Inspection Tags are fully washable coloured-coded inspection tags to help with compliance with the International Standard for Slings and Hoists: ISO 10535: Hoists for the transfer of disabled persons – Requirements and test methods.

 Aged and disability care facilities around the world use patient lifting Slings made to the International Standard ISO 10535.
 As well as stating the requirements for how slings are made and tested, it also contains the requirement to thoroughly inspect Slings every 6 months, or more frequently if recommended by the manufacturer.
 Even Slings in storage must still be inspected.
 These inspection records must be maintained.
-The Sling Inspection Tags help to identify Slings with have been inspected, and contain a note to say when they are due for their next inspection.
+The Sling Inspection Tags help to identify Slings that have been inspected, and contain a note to say when they are due for their next inspection.
 When looking for Slings that need inspecting, the coloured Tags will make it easier to find the correct Slings amongst all the other Slings.

 Because these Tags are rotated every six months, they are sold in packs.
 One pack consists of 20 Tags for one month, and 20 Tags for the other month (6 months later).